sunilgodi/OJET-assessment/README.md

  corodva plugins which are used
   - contact plugin for accesing contacts
-  - locaiton plugin for latitude and longitiude
+  - locaiton plugin for latitude and langitiude